 The addition of yogurt provides a good source of probiotics, high quality protein and calcium.
 The omega 3 fatty acids from the walnuts and the phytochemical rich pomegranate with other myriad health benefits further add to the nutrition bounty of this salad.

-In this recipe I suggest roasting rather than frying.
-Make sure to roast the vegetable well enough, such that they are cooked very soft.
-Do carefully follow the instructions below.
+- In this recipe I suggest roasting rather than frying.
+Make sure to roast the vegetable well enough, so that they are cooked very soft.

-I have added a good measure of butternut squash in this version.
+- I have added a good measure of butternut squash in this version.
 So if you like some sweet surprises, this salad is for you.
-If not, you can replace the butternut squash with more of the eggplant.
-I think that the pomegranate arils, although tangy-sweet in taste, give this dish a nice crunch and contrast to the overall profile.
+If not, you can replace the butternut squash with more eggplant.
+The pomegranate arils give this dish a nice crunch and contrast to the overall profile.

-The zaatar spiced pita chips work so well for this salad.
-Not only the textural aspect of it, but the burst of the zaatar spice through the creamy yogurt sauce complement with the background herby notes of the dill and green onions, bringing it all together into a dish that can be relished as a salad or a side dish.
+- The zaatar spiced pita chips work so well for this salad.
+Not only the textural aspect of it, but the burst of zaatar spice through the creamy yogurt sauce complements with the dill and green onions.
+This dish can be enjoyed as a salad or a side dish.